alicemunsal/dohex/DoHex2.md

 Data Oriented Design (DOD) is mainly used in video game development.
 DOD approach is to focus on the data and to think about transformation of data.
 In his famous [talk](https://www.youtube.com/watch?v=rX0ItVEVjHc)[^5] at CppCon, Mike Acton describes data oriented design principles.

 > The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
-> -- Mike Acton

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-DOD.png)